NeedsAUsername/workout-journal-website/notes.md

 Another idea could be to scrap the idea of the exercise having weights in the first place.
 Instead, I could have the journal track the weights instead, perhaps using the last entry's data.
 That way, I don't have to worry about duplication, and can keep the standard exercises attached to the user since users won't be making attribute changes to them.
 What to do??

 I also really don't want to make changes to my long generation methods/the way standard exericses and featured programs are currently structured!
 Ideally, changes must be on the user side!

+journal index page

+ list of unique workout days for the user's program. will default to the next one in the order.
+Users can change the order of the workouts.

+workout a  workout b  workout c

+today is workout a, next is workout b when a user clicks on the workout it becomes today's workout, changing the next workout as the next one.
+  -> today is workout b, next is workout c

+ data that will change according to today's workout exercise 1 weight: default to the last entry exericse 2 weight: default to the last entry date : today
+Complete this workout -> submits data into journal history